ben-manes/gradle-versions-plugin/README.md

 `resolutionStrategy`, `filterConfigurations`, `filterDeclaredConfigurations`,
 `checkConstraints`, `checkBuildEnvironmentConstraints`,
-`rejectOutOfBounds`, `rejectPreReleases`, `preReleaseVersionIf`, and `exemptFromBuiltInChecksIf`) are inherited from the nearest project up the hierarchy whose task set them.
+`rejectOutOfBounds`, `rejectPreReleases`, `preReleaseVersionIf`, and `exemptFromBuiltInChecksIf`), and `checkEmbeddedKotlin`, are inherited from the nearest project up the hierarchy whose task set them.
 Configuring the root project's task therefore covers every project, unless a subproject configures its own (see [Task properties](#task-properties)).

-An included build merged into the report (see [Composite builds](#composite-builds)) is covered by most of the same settings, applied at the report rather than inherited. `rejectVersionIf`, `resolutionStrategy`, `rejectPreReleases`, `preReleaseVersionIf`, `exemptFromBuiltInChecksIf` and `filterDeclaredConfigurations` set on, or inherited by, the task that writes the report are applied to the entries merged from it, so a composite is configured in one place, as a multi-project build is.
+An included build merged into the report (see [Composite builds](#composite-builds)) is covered by most of the same settings, applied at the report rather than inherited. `rejectVersionIf`, `resolutionStrategy`, `rejectPreReleases`, `checkEmbeddedKotlin`, `preReleaseVersionIf`, `exemptFromBuiltInChecksIf` and `filterDeclaredConfigurations` set on, or inherited by, the task that writes the report are applied to the entries merged from it, so a composite is configured in one place, as a multi-project build is.
 The settings that control what is resolved are the exception: `revision`, `filterConfigurations`, `checkConstraints`, `checkBuildEnvironmentConstraints` and `rejectOutOfBounds` are read in the build